makersacademy/takeaway-challenge/README.md

 #### Things to keep in mind

 I need to stick closer to the modelling that I did at the beginning.
 As soon as I was aware that the implementation of the API was harder than I expected, I lost sight of the plan I had with trying to keep with the single responsibility principle.

+I need to commit more!
+I swear I committed more than just twice for this whole thing.....
+But maybe not.....???
+COMMIT COMMIT COMMIT.